A Unified and Controllable Framework for Layered Image Generation with Visual Effects: Introduction

-In summary, our primary contributions are: \begin{itemize} \item We present \textbf{\ours{}}, a unified framework supporting three generation modes and flexible conditioning inputs (text, images, masks).
-It synthesizes realistic composite images by jointly or individually generating coherent backgrounds and RGBA foregrounds with visual effects, enabling highly controllable, professional photo-editing-tool-style image editing without additional model inference. \item A new dataset \textbf{\dataset{}}, featuring over 48K natural images with decomposed background layers as well as foreground layers with physically-grounded visual effects. \item \textbf{\benchmark{}}, the first public benchmark for rigorous and standardized evaluation of controllable layer-based generation and editing. \item Our method delivers high-quality layer generation and editing, especially for tasks requiring strict identity preservation and harmonious integration. \end{itemize}
+In summary, our primary contributions are: \textbf{(1)} We present \textbf{\ours{}}, a unified framework supporting three generation modes and flexible conditioning inputs (text, images, masks).
+It synthesizes realistic composites by jointly or individually generating coherent BGs and RGBA FGs with visual effects, enabling highly controllable, professional photo-editing-tool-style image editing without extra inference. \textbf{(2)} A new dataset \textbf{\dataset{}}, the first publicly available dataset featuring over 48K natural images with decomposed BG layers as well as FG layers with scene-coherent visual effects. \textbf{(3)} \textbf{\benchmark{}}, the first public benchmark for rigorous and standardized evaluation of controllable layer-centric generation and editing. \textbf{(4)} Ours achieves high-quality layer generation and editing, particularly for tasks requiring strict identity preservation and harmonious integration.

-\section{Related works}
+\section{Related Works}